EMMC-CSA/EMMO/README.md

 Quickstart
 ----------
 Take a look at the tests for examples on how to use this package.
-It is possible to run them as scripts, like
+It is possible to run them as scripts, like:

 ```bash
 cd EMMO/emmo/tests